 At the very least, I recommend you use the Price Calendar tool to find the cheapest day to fly and then switch back to Trip.com to see if they have a better price.

-Although not as popular as Ctrip and TravelGo, ChinaHighlights has been serving the online community with flight and hotel booking services for quite a few years.
+Although not as popular as Ctrip and TravelGo, ChinaHighlights has been serving the online community with an extensive flight and hotel booking service for quite a few years, offering significant discounts and a wide range of flight options from various airline carriers.

 At the very least, I recommend using their service as yet another way to price check the above two options.